infinum/rails-handbook/Development practices/Turbo frames.md

 end
 ```

-So we click on the link to add a new author, it acts as if it was clicked inside of a frame with the `new_author` id because of the `data-turbo-frame` attribute.
-The response provided by the #new action will have its turbo-frame segment extracted and the form for creating a new author will replace the empty frame with the same id from the index page.
+When the user clicks on the link to add a new author, the button sets the turbo frame target to `new_author`.
+Upon receiving the response, provided by the #new action, the `new_author` turbo-frame segment is extracted and the empty frame placeholder is replaced with the form content.

 However, there is one issue when we try to submit the form with the valid attributes.
 The author gets created in the database, but it is not visible on the index page until we refresh the page.